 Raquel Willis is an award-winning activist, journalist, and media strategist dedicated to collective liberation, especially for Black trans folks.
-She is an executive producer with iHeartMedia’s first-ever LGBTQ+ podcast network, Outspoken.
+She is a co-founder of Gender Liberation Movement and an executive producer with iHeartMedia’s first-ever LGBTQ+ podcast network, Outspoken.
 Raquel hosts two podcast series: Afterlives and Queer Chronicles.
 She is also the author of The Risk It Takes to Bloom: On Life and Liberation.

 Raquel has held groundbreaking posts, including director of communications for Ms. Foundation for Women, executive editor of Out magazine, and national organizer for Transgender Law Center.
 She co-founded Transgender Week of Visibility and Action with civil rights attorney Chase Strangio.
 She is the president of the Solutions Not Punishments Collaborative’s executive board and serves on the Leslie-Lohman Museum of Art board.